A Systematic Review of Echo Chamber Research: Comparative Analysis of Conceptualizations, Operationalizations, and Varying Outcomes: Acknowledgements

 \section{Acknowledgements}

 Funded by the German Federal Ministry of Education and Research (BMBF)—Nr.
 16DII113f.
 Special thanks to PD Dr. Merja Mahrt for her valuable feedback, which was above and beyond the usual.
-Special thanks also to our research group leader, Dr. Milagros Miceli, for her continuous support.
+We also sincerely thank the anonymous reviewers for their constructive feedback, which has significantly improved this paper and extend our gratitude to Dr. Milagros Miceli, and the entire research group \textit{Data, Algorithmic Systems, and Ethics} at the Weizenbaum Institute.